Witnessing Spin-Orbital Entanglement using Resonant Inelastic X-Ray Scattering

 To exemplify the practical evaluation of QFI bounds, we consider cuprates, a canonical family of strongly correlated systems where low-energy excitations are dominated by the Cu $3d$ orbitals.
-Extensive studies have revealed active orbital excitations and their interply with spins in cuprates\,\cite{schlappa2012spin,matt2018direct}, a topic of renewed interest due to emerging parallels in superconducting nickelates\,\cite{yang2024orbital,liu2024electronic,chen2024electronic}.
-The QFI bound in Eq.~\eqref{eq:QFIbound} depends on both the scattering momentum $\bm{q}$ and polarization configurations.
-This structure naturally enables RIXS measurements performed across different polarization settings to serve as a sequence of entanglement probes, analogous to performing multiple Bell-type tests\,\cite{aspect1982experimental,brunner2014bell}.
+Extensive studies have revealed active orbital excitations and their interplay with spins in cuprates\,\cite{schlappa2012spin,matt2018direct}, a topic of renewed interest due to emerging parallels in superconducting nickelates\,\cite{yang2024orbital,liu2024electronic,chen2024electronic}.
+The QFI bound in Eq.~\eqref{eq:QFIbound} depends on both the scattering momentum $\bm{q}$ and the polarization configurations.
+This structure naturally enables RIXS measurements performed across different momentum-polarization settings to serve as a sequence of independent entanglement probes, analogous to performing multiple Bell-type tests\,\cite{aspect1982experimental,brunner2014bell}.
 We adopt the scattering geometry depicted in Fig.~\ref{fig:fixedPolarization}(a), where the polarization vector $\epsilon $ is parameterized by the polar angle $\theta$ and the azimuthal angle $\phi$.
-For each setting, we compute the dipole matrix elements $M^{(\epsilon_{\rm i})}_{\alpha\beta}$ corresponding to Cu $L$-edge transitions involving $2p$ core orbitals, and use these to determine the eigenvalue spread $\Delta \lambda_j$.
+In this fixed geometry, the momentum transfer $\mathbf{q}=\mathbf{k}_{\mathrm{in}}-\mathbf{k}_{\mathrm{out}}$ is uniquely determined by the incident and scattering angles $(\theta_i,\theta_s)$, with $|\mathbf{q}|=2k\sin[(\theta_i+\theta_s)/2]$ for $|\mathbf{k}_{\mathrm{in}}|\simeq|\mathbf{k}_{\mathrm{out}}|=k$.
+For each setting, we compute the dipole matrix elements $M^{(\epsilon_{\rm i})}_{\alpha\beta}$ corresponding to Cu $L$-edge transitions involving $2p$ core orbitals and use these to determine the eigenvalue spread $\Delta \lambda_j$.